celbaz/Foodist/README.md

 * Given the complexity of this application, I have chosen to call `ApiServices` directly.
 If this were a production application, I would add a layer of abstraction to leave the project with flexibility to switch the underlying request library.
 * In a production application I would call the search api via a backend service.
 Currently, due to the project requirements I have hardcoded the foursquare restaurant category id but, this will make things painful in the long term if in the future we wanted to allow users to filter by category.
+* Initially the Permissions were handled by a Fragment class that other features could inherit.
+After some though this leaks business logic into a view.
+In order to use `registerForActivityResult` we need access to either a `Fragment` or `Activity`.
+Given MVVM it makes the most sense to use this PermissionService in the ViewModel but, because the project uses Hilt you cannot inject something that is `@ActivityScoped` into a Service which is used by a `@ScopedViewModel`.
+Due to the limited scope of the project, I have decided to initialize the PermissionService when calling the viewModels first lifecycle method.
+If this were a production application we'd have other workarounds (using a ghost fragment, traversing the context tree, or keeping track of the current activity).